What are EDPOWER online courses and workshops?

 How much time can I expect to spend on coursework each day?

 All courses and workshops are self-paced, so you can do as much as you like, whenever you like.
-The average pace for self-paced courses is about 45 minutes per week and about 30 minutes per day for online workshop.
+The average pace for self-paced courses is about 45 minutes per week and about 30 minutes per day for online workshops.

 What kind of support do you offer students who are having trouble with the course material?